Security Best Practices

 - Annual Third Party Assessments

-- D2L uses a third party to conduct penetration and vulnerability scans against the Brightspace platform annually.
+- D2L uses a third party to conduct penetration tests against the Brightspace platform annually.